 If you have added a PID from the User-Defined PID menu and the gauge shows data that seems wrong, edit the Module/Header.

-1. From the Settings menu, tap User-Defined PIDs
+- From the Settings menu, tap User-Defined PIDs.

-2. Tap the Transmission Fluid Temp PID and select the Edit option.
+- Tap the arrow by the Transmission Fluid Temp PID to open the PID editor.

 If you can’t find a specific OEM PID